nntrn/bookstand/docs/_annotations/the-liars-of-nature-and-the-nature-of-liars.md

 modified: 2023-07-12T02:10:50Z
 tags: "life-sciences"
 slug: the-liars-of-nature-and-the-nature-of-liars
+description: "Book annotations for The Liars of Nature and the Nature of Liars by Lixing Sun"
 ---

 *  Cheaters are everywhere in the biological world, according to our broadened definition of cheating.
 Monkeys sneak around for sex; possums, well, play "possum," as they are famous for when pursued by a predator; birds scare rivals away from contested food by crying wolf—emitting alarm calls that are normally used to warn others about an approaching predator; amphibians and reptiles are master impostors, altering their body color to blend into their backgrounds; stickleback fish protect their eggs and babies by misdirecting their cannibal peers away from their nests; defenseless caterpillars ward off predators by masquerading as dangerous animals such as snakes with big false eyes (see color plate 1); squids escape from predators by ejecting ink to create a "smoke screen" in the water.
 Examples of lying and deceiving behavior in animals can go on and on.